-Complex engineering problems – like describing a wing's airflow profile, or an electrical spool's magnetic field – require a mathematical description.
-This can be quite a challenge.
-During the seventh module you will use vector calculus formulations in the field of electromagnetism.
+Complex engineering problems – like describing a wing's airflow profile, or an electrical spool's magnetic field – require a 3D mathematical description.
+During the seventh module you will use this vector calculus formulations in the field of electromagnetism.
 You will learn more about fields (for example, vector and scalar fields), waves, electrostatics, magnetostatics and electrodynamics.
-The team project will be the final test of your knowledge and skills, as you design and produce an antenna that works as well as possible within the 100 MHz range.
+The team project will be the final test of your knowledge and skills, as you design and produce an antenna that works as well as possible in the 100 MHz range.
+The design of such a complex system is aided by a finite element method analysis.
+To understand this method an introduction to the field of finite element methods and its simulation software is given.

 The eighth module centres on the development and commercialization of a complex technological system.
 You will obtain hands-on project experience of the entire innovation process, from working on an initial technological idea to delivering a commercially viable product and/or service.
 You will learn key theories, tools and methods from systems engineering, entrepreneurship, innovation management, knowledge production and science and technology.
 You will be able to understand complex system design as well as the commercial, organizational and societal factors that are at least as important for success as the technology itself.
 Group work is a key element of the module, providing a substantial test of your capacity for effective collaboration, reflection and presentation skills.